Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

 Pyomo documentation is generated using `Sphinx <https://www.sphinx-doc.org/en/master/>`_ with the ``napoleon`` extension enabled.
 See `supported styles <https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html>`_.
-We recommend use of one of the listed styles on documentation for:
+We recommend use of one of the supported styles, but we prefer the NumPy standard.
+Whichever you choose, we require compliant documentation for:

     * Modules
     * Public and Private Classes